HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 ## Content

-- The leaf icons in the dashboard.py filw was taken from [Font Awesome](https://fontawesome.com/).
+- The cherry with leaf icon in the dashboard.py file was taken from [Cherry Emoji](https://emojicombos.com/cherry).
 - The details about the powdery mildew were found at [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Media